alesancor1/template-test/README.md

 Here's an overview of the directory structure of the repository:

 ```
-rocks/                        # Directory containing all rocks and their versions
-  └─ my-rock/                 # Directory containing all versions of a single rock
+my-rock/                      # Directory containing all versions of a single rock
    └─ 0.1                     # Directory containing the rock project file for a specific version
       └─ rockcraft.yaml       # Rock project file
 .gitignore
 CODEOWNERS
 README.md                     # Top level document containing this specification